Collisional shift and broadening of Rydberg states in nitric oxide at room temperature: Methods

 An improvement in the signal--to--noise ratio (\snr) is gained by using a lock-in amplifier referenced by the modulation frequency of the second transition.
 Modulation of the second transition itself is achieved by an acousto-optic modulator (\aom), which is driven by the amplified signal of a Red Pitaya STEMlab 125-14A. \paragraph*{Experimental procedure} After evacuating the cell by using a backing pump and a turbo pump to about \SI{1e-5}{\mbar} a constant flow of gas and thus a constant pressure is ensured by the \mfc s.
 Two measurement types are performed, either using pure \no~or with mixtures of \no~and \nitrogen.
 As soon as a stable pressure is achieved, the lasers for \tranUV~and \tranGreen~are locked to their respective branches.
 For the \uv~transition this is the $\text{P}_{12} (6.5)$ branch at roughly $\SI{226.982}{\nm}$, and for the intermediate transition the $R_{11}(5.5)$ at about $\SI{540.494}{\nm}$ is used.
 The wavelengths given are the wavemeter's readout, which has an inaccuracy of \SI{600}{\mega\hertz}.
 The initial value of the \uv~transition was at first simulated with PGOPHER \cite{Western2017} by using constants from \cite{danielak1997}.
 The initial wavelength of the branch $R_{11}(5.5)$ of the second transition was taken from \cite{Ogi2000}.

-Finding the locked transitions is achieved by scanning and electronically reading out the signal as well.
+Finding the two lower and subsequently locked transitions is achieved by scanning and electronically reading out the signal as well.
 Here, we use higher pressures, about \SI{1}{\mbar}, and higher fields, about \SI{10}{\V\per\cm}.
-As soon as both transitions are locked the pressure is set a little lower to about \SI{60}{\micro\bar} to ease finding the Rydberg signal, since this avoids significant broadening.
-On top, we set the applied field low to about \SI{-0.8}{\V\per\cm}, thus no significant splitting of the state due to the Stark effect occurs.
+As soon as both transitions are locked the pressure is set a little lower to about \SI{60}{\micro\bar} and the applied field reduced to about \SI{-0.8}{\V\per\cm} to ease finding the Rydberg signal, since this avoids significant broadening and splitting.
 The Rydberg signal is obtained by scanning the \tisa~operating on $\tranRed$.
 Throughout the whole measurement we scan the Rydberg laser and trigger the scope on its ramp.
 Finally, the pressure is set via the \mfc~to the desired start pressure.
-Due to positions of the gauges, the pressure inside the cell cannot be known exactly.
+Due to the positions of the gauges, the pressure inside the cell cannot be known exactly.
 However, a bypass of the cell allows setting inbound and outbound pressure close to each other.
 Thus, we assume the pressure inside the cell to be the mean of both measured values.